 Why the trail is fun throughout the year

-Also, it is common to see Bald eagles, owls, and hawks throughout the year.
+Additionally, bald eagles, owls, and hawks are commonly seen throughout the year.

 When you are not exploring the banks of the Minnesota and Mississippi Rivers and need a break from the outdoors, there are plenty of fun options to keep your visit exciting in Bloomington.
-Check out more here.
+Check out more in Bloomington.